SubhrajitPrusty/SubhrajitPrusty.github.io/index.md

 ## About Me

 Hi!
 I am a final year student of B.Tech.
 Computer Science & Information Technology at Institute of Technical Education and Research, Bhubaneswar.
-I am a Tech Enthusiast whole loves Linux.
+I am a Tech Enthusiast who loves Linux.
 I'm an avid open-source developer and a *very salty* gamer.

 ## Projects